 How to Get to Smokey Hollow Falls

 A waterfall that has free parking right next to her?
 Huzzah!
 This is one of the big perks of Smokey Hollow Falls, along with the fact that she has some great hiking trails close by.
 During the peak summer months however, this parking lot fills up fast and the area can get really hectic.
-When it’s full, there isn’t a lot of room to manoeuvre, especially when people start to park along the road.
+When it’s full, there isn’t a lot of room to manoeuvre.

-If you don’t mind a bit of a walk, there is also roadside parking available along Snake Road as well as Mountain Brow Road across from Flanders Drive.
+If you don’t mind a bit of a walk, I have heard there is also roadside parking available along Snake Road as well as Mountain Brow Road across from Flanders Drive.
 You can also head to the heart of Waterdown and find road parking along Flamboro Street.

 Tew’s Falls, Hamilton